MassiveBattlebotsFan/PainLang/README.md

 # PainLang, an esoteric programming language
-Loosely based off of Brainfuck, file extension is .ow.
+Loosely based off of Brainfuck, file extension is `.pain`.
 # Standard
 Given an index `i` and an eight cell tape `t`, with each cell being one byte:
 `o` sets `i` to `(i + 1) % 8`